Specialelektronik/Sennheiser/README.md

 * `MuteSwitchActive` - Sets or gets if the possibility to use the mute button on the transmitting device (such as the handmic or bodypack) should be possible.
 If `true`, the mute button on the transmitting device will be functional.
 * `RfQuality` - If `EnableRfQualityFeedback()` has been called, this will contain the current RF connection quality with the transmitter. `1.0` = 100%. `0.0` = 0%
 * `Warnings` - The warning message shown on the frontpanel of the device.
 Example: `"Bad Link"`.
+* `Rfpi` - The RFPI number of the device.
+* `LastPairedIpei` - The last paired IPEI number of the device.
+This can be used to identify which transmitter the device is paired with even when the transmitter is in the charger.

 #### TxHandler properties
 Located in `Sldw.TxHandler`.